-We estimate our annual effective income tax rate to be 8% for fiscal 2023, which is lower than the U.S. federal statutory rate, primarily due to (i) a significant portion of our income qualifying for preferential treatment as foreign-derived intangible income (FDII) at a 13% effective tax rate, which includes certain benefits discussed below from the new requirement to capitalize research and development expenditures for federal income tax purposes, (ii) benefits from our federal research and development tax credit and (iii) benefits related to foreign currency gains on a noncurrent receivable related to our refund claim of Korean withholding tax.
-Our effective tax rate of 10% for the second quarter of fiscal 2023 was higher than our estimated annual effective tax rate of 8% primarily due to foreign currency gains realized in the first quarter of fiscal 2023 on a noncurrent receivable related to our refund claim of Korean withholding tax.
+We estimate our annual effective income tax rate to be 6% for fiscal 2023, which is lower than the U.S. federal statutory rate, primarily due to (i) a significant portion of our income qualifying for preferential treatment as foreign-derived intangible income (FDII) at a 13% effective tax rate, which includes certain benefits discussed below from the new requirement to capitalize research and development expenditures for federal income tax purposes, (ii) a benefit from our federal research and development tax credit, (iii) benefits from fiscal 2021 and 2022 FDII deductions related to a change in sourcing of research and development expenditures and (iv) a benefit related to foreign currency gains on a noncurrent receivable related to our refund claim of Korean withholding tax.
+Our effective tax rate of 1% for the third quarter of fiscal 2023 was lower than our estimated annual effective tax rate of 6% primarily due to benefits from fiscal 2021 and 2022 FDII deductions related to a change in sourcing of research and change in sourcing of research and development expenditures recognized discretely in the third quarter.